okta/okta-auth-js/README.md

 #### `token.parseFromUrl(options)`

-Parses the access or ID Tokens from the url after a successful authentication redirect.
-If an ID token is present, it will be [verified and validated](https://github.com/okta/okta-auth-js/blob/master/lib/token.js#L186-L190) before available for use.
+Parses the authorization code, access, or ID Tokens from the URL after a successful authentication redirect.

+If an authorization code is present, it will be exchanged for token(s) by posting to the `tokenUrl` endpoint.

+The ID token will be [verified and validated](https://github.com/okta/okta-auth-js/blob/master/lib/token.js#L186-L190) before available for use.

 ```javascript
 authClient.token.parseFromUrl()